Strobesstrobes

 Do you need Google's permission to pentest GCP?

 No advance notification or approval is required to test resources you own in your own GCP projects, but you must comply with the Google Cloud Acceptable Use Policy and Terms of Service.
 Those still prohibit denial-of-service testing, disrupting Google's services, and testing resources or tenants you do not own.
+Unlike AWS, there is no permitted-services list or simulated-events form.

 How do attackers escalate privileges in GCP IAM?